Russia–United Kingdom relations: Allies, 1907–1917

-British–Soviet relations
+Soviet Union–United Kingdom relations

 Interwar period

 In 1918, with the German Army advancing toward Moscow in Operation Faustschlag, the Russian Soviet Federative Socialist Republic under Lenin made many concessions to the German Empire in return for peace.
 The Allies felt betrayed by the Treaty of Brest Litovsk signed on 3 March 1918.
 Towards the end of World War I, Britain began to send troops to Russia to participate in the Allied intervention in the Russian Civil War which lasted up to 1925, aiming to topple the newly-formed socialist government the Bolsheviks had created.
 As late as 1920, Grigory Zinoviev called for a "holy war" against British imperialism at a rally in Baku.

 Following the withdrawal of British troops from Russia, negotiations for trade began, and on 16 March 1921, the Anglo-Soviet Trade Agreement was concluded between the two countries.
 Lenin's New Economic Policy downplayed socialism and emphasised business dealings with capitalist countries, in an effort to restart the sluggish Russian economy.
 Britain was the first country to accept Lenin's offer of a trade agreement.
 It ended the British blockade, and Russian ports were opened to British ships.
 Both sides agreed to refrain from hostile propaganda.
 It amounted to de facto diplomatic recognition and opened a period of extensive trade.

 Britain formally recognised the Union of Soviet Socialist Republics (USSR or Soviet Union, 1922–1991) on 1 February 1924.
 However, Anglo-Soviet relations were still marked by distrust and contention, culminating in a diplomatic break in 1927.
-Diplomatic relations between the two countries were severed at the end of May 1927 after a police raid on the All Russian Co-operative Society whereafter Conservative British Prime Minister Stanley Baldwin presented the House of Commons with deciphered Soviet telegrams that proved Soviet espionage activities.For an account of the break in 1927, see Roger Schinness, "The Conservative Party and Anglo-Soviet Relations, 1925–27", European History Quarterly 7, 4 (1977): 393–407.
+Diplomatic relations between the two countries were severed at the end of May 1927 after a police raid on the All Russian Co-operative Society whereafter Conservative British prime minister Stanley Baldwin presented the House of Commons with deciphered Soviet telegrams that proved Soviet espionage activities.
+The fallout from this incident contributed to the Soviet war scare of 1927, as it led to a domestic Soviet fear of an invasion, although the fear is generally considered by historians to have been created by Stalin to use against his opponents in the Left Opposition.
 After the 1929 general election, the incoming Labour government of Ramsay MacDonald successfully established permanent diplomatic relations.

 Second World War

 In 1938, Britain and France negotiated the Munich Agreement with Nazi Germany.
-Stalin opposed the pact and refused to recognize the German annexation of the Czechoslovak Sudetenland.
+Stalin opposed the pact and refused to recognise the German annexation of the Czechoslovak Sudetenland.